Case Study:

 • Duplicate & Syndicated Content: Shared content across stations introduced canonical conflicts and ranking dilution.

-• Inconsistent Taxonomy & Navigation: Disconnected tagging, navigation, and content categorization reduced discoverability for users and search engines.
+• Inconsistent Taxonomy & Navigation: Disconnected tagging, navigation, and categorization reduced content discoverability for users and search engines.

 • Uneven Structured Data Adoption: Inconsistent schema implementation limited eligibility for rich results and publisher visibility across news platforms.